Academic Policies

 Applying for Graduation

 Degrees from New York University School of Law are awarded in May, September, and January.
 In order for students to be eligible for the JD, LLM, or JSD degree and sit for the appropriate bar examination, they must have completed all graduation requirements and timely submitted all required forms.
-Part-time students must place his or her name on the degree list by applying for graduation using Albert.
+Part-time students must place their name on the degree list by applying for graduation using Albert.
 (Note: The Office of Records and Registration will enter the graduation applications in Albert for full-time JD and LLM students.)
 Instructions can be found on the University Registrar’s website.
 Please ensure that your address and phone number are current.
 This application ensures that you are on the degree list and that you receive all mailings relevant to graduation.
 Students who do not apply for graduation (part-time students) will not have their name printed in the Convocation Program and will not be processed for degree clearance.

 See Applying for Graduation for application dates and deadlines.